NCAlgebra/NC/DOCUMENTATION/PREAMBLE/Running.md

     << NCGBTEST

 to test NCGB.
-We recommend that you restart the kernel before and after running each test set.
+We recommend that you restart the kernel before and after running tests.
+Each test takes a few minutes to run.